 B.1.3.
-INFORMATION ON AUTHORITIES, RESOURCES PROFESSIONAL QUALIFICATIONS, KNOWLEDGE, EXPERIENCE AND OPERATIONAL INDEPENDENCE OF THE FUNCTIONS AND HOW THEY REPORT TO AND ADVISE THE ADMINISTRATIVE, MANAGEMENT OR SUPERVISORY BOARD OF THE INSURANCE UNDERTAKING

-UHIL has no directly employed employees and no PCF or Controlled Functions ("CF") individuals.
-UPE employees who are identified as holding PCF are all degree and/or professionally qualified.
+INFORMATION ON AUTHORITIES, RESOURCES PROFESSIONAL QUALIFICATIONS, KNOWLEDGE, EXPERIENCE AND OPERATIONAL INDEPENDENCE OF THE FUNCTIONS AND HOW THEY REPORT TO AND ADVISE THE ADMINISTRATIVE, MANAGEMENT OR SUPERVISORY BOARD OF THE INSURANCE UNDERTAKING who are identified as holding PCF are all degree and/or professionally qualified.
 UPE relies on USIL for the provision of its business operations.
 The majority of USIL employees are degree and/or professionally qualified and all persons identified as holding PCF or CF positions are reviewed annually to ensure they meet the Central Bank of Ireland ("CBol") Fit and Proper requirements.